Iron Man

 The inciting incident occurs at 16 minutes when Tony's convoy is ambushed by terrorists using Stark weapons.
 He's critically wounded by his own missile and taken captive with shrapnel near his heart..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Tony makes the active choice to escape using the Mark I armor he's built, crossing into a new world where he'll use his genius for protection rather than destruction., moving from reaction to action.
+This demonstrates the protagonist's commitment to Tony makes the active choice to escape using the Mark I armor he's built, crossing into a new world where he'll use his genius for protection rather than destruction., moving from reaction to action.

 At 63 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: Tony successfully uses the Mark III armor to save villagers in Gulmira, proving Iron Man works.
+Of particular interest, this crucial beat False victory: Tony successfully uses the Mark III armor to save villagers in Gulmira, proving Iron Man works.
 But he raises stakes by revealing his activity, drawing attention from both the military and Stane., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 95 minutes (75% through) represents the emotional nadir.
 Here, Obadiah paralyzes Tony and steals his arc reactor, leaving him to die.
-Tony crawls to his workshop desperately - a literal brush with death as his heart begins to fail., reveals the protagonist at their lowest point.
+Tony crawls to his workshop desperately - a literal brush with death as his heart begins to fail., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 101 minutes initiates the final act resolution at 80% of the runtime.
 Tony replaces his arc reactor with Pepper's help and realizes he must stop Stane himself.
 The synthesis: combining his genius with his newfound responsibility to protect others., demonstrating the transformation achieved throughout the journey.